Shohrab-Hossain/Tic-Tac-Toe/README.md

 start_play()
 ```

-This funtion first initiate a dictionary *`game_data`* that holds all the move of the game.
+This function first initiate a dictionary *`game_data`* that holds all the move of the game.
 Then the below functions are called one by one.

 <br/>